RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 io.show()
 ```

-Pixels with values of 20 and below will be visualized black and pixels with values of 170 and above as white.
+Pixels with values of 20 and below will be visualized black and pixels with values of 170 and above as white and values in between as shades of gray.

 **Exercise 7:** *Try to find a way to automatically scale the visualization, so the pixel with the lowest value in the image is shown as black and the pixel with the highest value in the image is shown as white.*